ajaquith/alpine-apks/README.md

 ## Prerequisites

+### Docker

+Because the `abuild` Alpine package builder runs in a Docker container, Docker is required.
+(I use Docker for Mac.)

-### Repository storage
+### Amazon S3

-The Alpine repository is hosted in an Amazon Web Services S3 bucket called `[alpine-apks.markerbench.com](http://alpine-apks.markerbench.com)` with an URL of the same name.
+The Alpine repository is hosted in an Amazon Web Services S3 bucket called [`alpine-apks.markerbench.com`](http://alpine-apks.markerbench.com) with an URL of the same name.
 This bucket is configured as a static website with all "block public access" flags turned off to make it accessible to all.
 It has the following bucket policy applied to it as [described on Stack Overflow](https://stackoverflow.com/questions/7420209/amazon-s3-permission-problem-how-to-set-permissions-for-all-files-at-once):

         {
             "Version": "2008-10-17",